nguptaa183/Movie-TV-Show-notifier/README.md

 However, we are so engaged in our work that we don’t have time to keep track of all our favourite seasons and their latest episodes’ air time.
 This leads to the worst nightmare a series buff can have.
+        This is when Movie/TV Show notifier Script becomes life savior.
+All you need is to run the script and provide your email address and list of Movie/TV Shows you want to get notified.

 ## Getting Started